 Patenthuis handles the entire grant procedure for you.
 We keep you informed of any progress and will clearly tell you when you need to make decisions concerning your application.
 In such cases we inform you of the advantages and disadvantages of the various choices.

 The substantive part of the patent application procedure typically involves one to three replies to objections from the examiner.
 Usually this takes between one and three years.
 Of course we monitor the various additional procedural requirements closely as well.
 This concerns deadlines, renewal fees, etc.

 - Replying to objections from the examiner (this often takes place over the course of several years).

-- Ensuring payment of fees and that all deadlines are met and monitored.
+- Ensuring payment of fees and meeting and monitoring of deadlines.

-A European patent will only be granted if the examiner, after careful examination of the patent application, is satisfied that all legal requirements have been met.
-These legal requirements include the concept of novelty and the presence of an inventive step.
+EPO will only grant a European patent if the examiner is satisfied that the application meets all legal requirements.
+These legal requirements include the novelty of the claims and the presence of an inventive step.

 The course of the procedure differs between patent applications, as do the total costs.
 Typically, the procedure after the novelty search takes 18 to 60 months and costs 8000 to 12000€.

-A critical date is one year after the first filing.
-This is the expiry of the priority year, established by the Paris Convention.
+A critical date is one year after the first filin, because this is the expiry of the priority year, established by the Paris Convention.

-If you wish to get protection in other countries than the first country of filing, you need to file patent applications in these other countries within the priority year.
+If you wish to get protection in other countries than the country of first filing you need to file patent applications in these other countries within this priority year.

-Patenthuis will be happy to file a European patent application or a Belgian patent application based on your priority application filed elsewhere.
+Patenthuis will be happy to file a European patent application or a Belgian patent application for you.
+This can be based on a priority application filed elsewhere.